Taquile Island: Tourism

+Climate

 Society and economy

 Taquileños run their society based on community collectivism and on the Inca moral code ama sua, ama llulla, ama qhilla, (Quechua for "do not steal, do not lie, do not be lazy").
 The island is divided into six sectors or suyus for crop rotation purposes.
 The economy is based on fishing, terraced farming horticulture based on potato cultivation and tourist-generated income from the approximately 40,000 tourists who visit each year.
 Taquile's families own rams, sheep, cows, chickens and sometimes guinea pigs.

 Cuisine

 Taquile offers a wide range of typical dishes.
 Breakfast consists of two pancakes with sugar or bread with eggs, with a cup of tea made from either Muña or Coca.
 For lunch, dishes are a vegetable soup, fish with rice and a tomato and onion salad.
 For dinner, the Taquilean people serve vegetable soup with bread.

 Religion

 The majority of the inhabitants of Taquile are Catholic.
 They adapted this religion, harmonizing Andean religion with the syncretic Christian culture.
 The mother earth (Pachamama), the principal Andean deity, directly controls harvesting and fertility; the island is home to four Apus, Andean mountaintop deities.
 People make several offerings to these deities each year, and they offer three coca leaves prior to each activity or trip.
 God is present throughout the year in the festivities.
 The two Catholic churches are in Centre and Huayllano; a Seventh-day Adventist church is located in Huayrapata.